tomswinburne/pafi/README.md

   cp *.h ${PREFIX}/include/lammps/
 ```

 ## Compile `PAFI`
 0. `PAFI` requires `cmake` to compile:
 - On a cluster, try `module load cmake`
 - On Linux, try `[apt/yum] install cmake`
 - Alternatively [download](https://cmake.org/download/) and install `cmake` manually
+*Technical point: `LAMMPS` can now be built using `cmake`, but this is causes
+complications with static linking, which is chosen here for simplicity.*

 1. Specify environment variables in CMakeLists.txt:
 ```